RAPE

 In antiquity and until the late Middle Ages, rape was seen in most cultures less as a crime against a particular girl or woman than against the male figure she "belonged" to.
 Thus, the penalty for rape was often a fine, payable to the father or the husband whose "goods" were "damaged."
 That position was later replaced in many cultures by the view that the woman, as well as her lord, should share the fine equally.

-Rape, in the course of warfare, also dates back to antiquity, ancient enough to have been mentioned in the Bible.
+Rape, in the course of warfare, also dates back to antiquity, ancient enough to have been mentioned in The Bible.
 The Greek, Persian and Roman troops would routinely rape women and boys in the conquered towns.
 Rape, as an adjunct to warfare, was prohibited by the military codices of Richard II and Henry V (1385 and 1419 respectively).
 These laws formed the basis for convicting and executing rapists during the Hundred Years War (1337-1453).

 Since the 1970's many changes have occurred in the perception of sexual assault due in large part to the feminist movement and it's public characterization of rape as a crime of power but not of sex.
 In some countries the feminist women's liberation movement of the 1970's created the first rape crisis centers.
 This movement was led by the National Organization for Women (NOW) [1].
 One of the first two rape crisis centers, the D.C.
 Rape Crisis Center [2], opened in 1972.
 It was created to promote sensitivity and understanding of rape and its effects on the victim.